Magsaysay Boulevard

 Ramon Magsaysay Boulevard, also known simply as Magsaysay Boulevard and formerly as Santa Mesa Boulevard, is the principal artery of Santa Mesa in Manila, Philippines.
 It is a six-lane divided roadway that travels east–west from Gregorio Araneta Avenue near the city's border with Quezon City and San Juan to Lacson Avenue and the Nagtahan Interchange, close to the district of San Miguel.
 The entire length of the boulevard serves as the district boundary between Sampaloc in the north and Santa Mesa in the south, with the LRTA's Line 2 running along its median.
 East of Gregorio Araneta, the road continues as Aurora Boulevard, while west of Lacson, it extends as Legarda Street via Legarda Flyover into San Miguel and Quiapo.

 The LRTA Line 2 system has two stations along Magsaysay, namely Pureza and V. Mapa.
 It is also served by the Santa Mesa railway station near the Polytechnic University of the Philippines campus on Hipodromo and Anonas Streets.

 The boulevard was named after the seventh president of the Philippines, Ramon Magsaysay.
-It was formerly called Santa Mesa Boulevard, which in turn was formerly called Calle Santa Mesa.
+Until 1963, it was called Santa Mesa Boulevard, which in turn was formerly called Calle Santa Mesa.